 In light of the Ego / Eco paradigm, striving to be 100% sustainable is very difficult as it requires a great deal of consideration regarding the impact of the decisions that we make every day.
 If the impact regarding our choices was freely available, it would be easier to make the right decisions.
 However, this impact is intentionally hidden from us through greenwashing and dishonest marketing.

-Question name a product that is marketed as Eco, but in reality is Ego.
+Question Name a product that is marketed as Eco, but in reality is Ego.

 Imagine that you are driving your dream car down a dark and misty road.
-You could be driving anything from a Tesla, to a Unimog.
+You could be driving anything from a Telsa, to a Hummer.
 All of a sudden, from the left a fluffy bunny rabbit jumps into the road, and from the right a snake slithers into the road.
 What do you do?
 If you swerve to avoid the rabbit, you’ll kill the snake!
 If you swerve to avoid the snake, you’ll kill the rabbit!
 If you do nothing at all, you’ll kill both of them!

 In the snake and the rabbit analogy, sometimes we kill the snake, sometimes we kill the rabbit, and other times we just run everything over.
 However, there is another choice that we all need to be aware of.
 We should rather drive the car paying close attention to every obstacle that comes our way, taking corrective action or stopping to let the rabbit and the snake both cross the road.